mtlynch/mtlynch.io/_posts/2018-06-21-restoring-vintage-python.md

 # A note about the code

 I don't think it's high-quality code, but even though a lot was klunky, it still did what it was supposed to do.
 I had enough information to understand how to use it and generally what everything did.
 Granted, I think automated tests and better documentation do this much better, but the original authors got me somewhere I might not have been able to get to on my own.

+---

+Note: For the sake of brevity clarity, I took some creative liberties in the retelling of the changes.
+If you look at the commits, they don't *perfectly* match up to what I presented here.